-2020 has taught us a lot about cybersecurity and our vulnerabilities.
-Approaching the end of the year, many businesses are assessing current systems, reviewing business continuity plans, and finalizing IT budgets for 2021.
+Recent years have taught us a lot about cybersecurity and our vulnerabilities.
+Approaching the end of the year, many businesses are assessing current systems, reviewing business continuity plans, and finalizing IT budgets for the coming year.

 If you have not already, now is the time to debrief on what went well and what needs improvement.
 It may also be the time to brainstorm about years ahead and how to strategize your IT plans to be even better next time – think about implementing frequent strategy sessions throughout the year to ensure your technology supports your business goals and protects your infrastructure.